RevenueHunt/docs/docs/reference/index.md

 ![quiz builder link collections linked collections](/images/manual_quizbuilder_linkcollections_linked.png)

+To remove a linked collection click "x" next to the collection name.

 **excluded collections** - Opens the dropdown which allows to exclude collections of products from a choice.

 ![quiz builder link collections exclude](/images/manual_quizbuilder_linkcollections_exclude.png)